Correlator with tensor currents and two masses at two loops: Analytical calculation

 We conclude this section by comparing our results with the literature.
 As a validation of our calculation, we compare our results for $\Pi_S$ and $\Pi_V$ with those reported in Refs.~\cite{Djouadi:1993ss,Grigo:2012ji} and find exact agreement.
 We compare our results with Ref.~\cite{Pullin:2021ebn}, which presents the NLO expression for $\Im\,\Pi_T$ in the regime $m_1 \ll m_2$, including terms up to ${\cal O}(m_1/m_2)$, and find exact agreement.

-Finally, we verify our results against those of Ref.~\cite{Bharucha:2010im}, which presents $\Pi_S$, $\Pi_V$, and $\Pi_T$ at $q^2=0$ with the minimal number of subtractions (i.e. $\chi_S(0;3)$, $\chi_V(0;3)$, and $\chi_T(0;3)$).
-While Ref.~\cite{Bharucha:2010im} does not specify the treatment of current renormalization, we find agreement with their results only if the last term in \refeq{corrren} is omitted.
-When instead including this term, the expression for $\Pi_V$ remains unchanged, since the vector current does not require renormalization, whereas our corresponding results for the $\mathcal{O}(\epsilon^0)$ parts of $\Pi_S$ and $\Pi_T$ are different and disagree with the results of Ref.~\cite{Bharucha:2010im}.
-As expected, we find that the moments and the imaginary parts of $\Pi_S$ and $\Pi_T$ are free of $\epsilon$-poles only when the current renormalization is performed.
+Finally, we verify our results against those of Ref.~\cite{Bharucha:2010im}, which presents $\Pi_S$, $\Pi_V$, and $\Pi_T$ at $q^2=0$ with the minimal number of subtractions (i.e.~$\chi_S(0;2)$, $\chi_{VL}(0;1)$, $\chi_{VT}(0;2)$, and $\chi_T(0;3)$).
+While Ref.~\cite{Bharucha:2010im} does not specify the treatment of current renormalisation, we find agreement with their results only if the last term in \refeq{corrren} is omitted.
+When this term is included instead, the expression for $\Pi_V$ remains unchanged, since the vector current does not require renormalisation, whereas our corresponding results for the $\mathcal{O}(\epsilon^0)$ parts of $\Pi_S$ and $\Pi_T$ are different and disagree with the results of Ref.~\cite{Bharucha:2010im}.
+As expected, we find that the moments and the imaginary parts of $\Pi_S$ and $\Pi_T$ are free of $\epsilon$-poles only when the current renormalisation is performed.

-Therefore, our result for $\Pi_T$ not only supersedes previous literature by providing the full $m_1$, $m_2$, and $q^2$ dependence, but also resolves an inconsistency with earlier results.
+Therefore, our result for $\Pi_T$ not only supersedes previous literature by providing the full $m_1$, $m_2$, and $q^2$ dependence, but also resolves an inconsistency of earlier results.